 The costs vary depending on which country you are importing your vintage vehicle from as well as how you choose to bring your car from overseas.
 You may choose to ship it with the roll on/roll off method, which is one of the most inexpensive shipping methods but also the riskiest: the car may suffer damage during loading and unloading and it will be exposed to a harsh marine environment for weeks before it reaches its final destination.
 Moreover, in order to be able to pick this way of shipping, you need to make sure the car you are importing is in running condition.
 Otherwise, you have to move on to the next option: container shipping.
 It is a costlier but definitely more secure option for a non-running vehicle.

 Charges to ship a vehicle may range from $3,500 to $5,500 from Europe to the East Coast and from $4,500-6,000 from Japan to the West Coast.
-As well, there is a $500 entry fee plus a 2.5% United States duty tax.
+There is also a $500 entry fee plus a 2.5% United States duty tax.
 In most cases, modification costs to bring one vehicle up to U.S. standards average around $15,000.

 What about insurance and registration?

-You are almost there: you’ve done all the research, gathered all the necessary information, prepared submitted all required documents, your car has been prepared for shipping and loaded.
+You are almost there.
+You’ve done all the research.
+Gathered all the necessary information.
+Prepared and submitted all required documents.
+You have prepared your car for shipping and loading.
 Once your prized possession clears the border, there will be nothing that can stop you.
 You’ve been waiting so anxiously for this moment!

-Your car will be transported to a warehouse where you will be able to pick it up yourself or hire a shipping company to deliver it to your home.
+The shipping company will transport your car to a warehouse where you will be able to pick it up yourself or hire a shipping company to deliver it to your home.
 Once you receive your car you will need to comply with insurance and registration requirements of your state.